bashtools/mokctl/docs/build.md

 }
 ```

 After a few minutes the node will appear in the MASTER window, where `watch` is running.
+Also notice that flannel is automatically installed on the new node.

 You may have noticed that this is a bit of a hack.
 Running `kubelet` with the `--failswapon` flag is deprecated, but the phases aren't granular enough to be able to change the kubelet configuration file.
 I can't find the 'right way' to do this so I have hacked it. <mark>TODO!</mark>